RyanOli4/esg/README.md

 ### Validation (in `test/`):

-* Uses AAPL and COST historical returns
+* Uses 'AAPL', 'MCD', 'GOOG' for historical returns
 * Computes theoretical vs simulated drift, volatility, and correlation
 * Reports % error in basis points (bps)
 * Confirms the ESG engine is working as expected